Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Introduction

 \textbf{Convergence rate of different time-discretizations under PL-type inequality.} \cite{ULA2019} obtained a biased linear convergence result for Langevin dynamics under the log-Sobolev inequality (LSI) and smoothness condition. \cite{nitanda2022convex} extended this result to MFLD with similar techniques.
-Proximal Langevin algorithm proposed by {\cite{wibisono2019proximallangevinalgorithmrapid}, attains a biased linear convergence rate under the LSI, while an extra smoothness condition of the second derivative of the sampling function is required. {Proximal sampling algorithm~\cite{cyx2022}, assuming access to samples from an oracle distribution, achieves an unbiased linear convergence for sampling from Langevin dynamics under the LSI, while the analysis requires geodesic semiconvexity (cf. Definition~\ref{def:mu_conxity}). \cite{fanjiao23a,liang2024proximaloraclesoptimizationsampling} improved the results, however, they still concentrate on sampling on a fixed function and cannot be applied to MFLD.}
+The proximal Langevin algorithm proposed by {\cite{wibisono2019proximallangevinalgorithmrapid}, attains a biased linear convergence rate under the LSI, while an extra smoothness condition of the second derivative of the sampling function is required.
+Proximal sampling algorithm~\citep{cyx2022}, assuming access to samples from an oracle distribution, achieves an unbiased linear convergence for sampling from Langevin dynamics under the LSI, while the analysis requires geodesic semiconvexity (cf. Definition~\ref{def:mu_conxity}). \cite{fanjiao23a,liang2024proximaloraclesoptimizationsampling} improved the results, however, their focus is still on sampling on a fixed function and cannot be applied to MFLD.

-To highlight the distinction between our contributions and existing results from the literature, we make the following comparison between explicit convergence guarantees of the Wasserstein proximal algorithm (our result) and Langevin algorithms for optimizing the KL divergence in Table \ref{tb_1}.
-Similar comparison on the convergence rates can be made between our result and the forward time-discretization of MFLD under further assumptions~\cite{nitanda2022convex,chizat2022meanfield}.
+To highlight the distinction between our contributions and existing results from the literature, we make the following comparison in Table \ref{tb_1} between explicit convergence guarantees of the Wasserstein proximal algorithm and Langevin algorithms for optimizing the KL divergence (\ref{eqn:KL_div}).
+Similar comparison on the convergence rates can be made between our result and the forward time-discretization of MFLD under further assumptions~\citep{nitanda2022convex,chizat2022meanfield}.
+In Table~\ref{tb_1}, we would like to make a comment on the proximal convergence rates (i.e., Rows 2 and 3).
+Note that $\mu$-strong convexity of a general functional $F$ does not directly imply $\mu$-PL inequality, and the rate we obtained for the proximal algorithm in Row 3 of Table~\ref{tb_1} does not require the verification of Assumption~\ref{assum_2} (cf. Theorem~\ref{Cor_sharp}).
+Thus, despite the same convergence rate of our results, the analysis of Row 3 in our paper follows Theorem \ref{Cor_sharp} and does not directly follow from the analysis of Row 2 (Corollary~\ref{cor_ld}).

 The remainder of this paper is organized as follows.
 In Section \ref{Sec_prelim}, we provide some background knowledge for the connection between Wasserstein gradient flows and associated Langevin dynamics.
 In Section \ref{Sec_main}, we present our main convergence results.
 In Section \ref{Sec_apply}, we discuss how to apply the proximal algorithm for MFLD of a two-layer neural network and provide numerical experiments exploring the behavior of the proximal algorithm.